kalina-kalina/capstone_project/README.md

 ### 3. Executive Summary

-The dataset, what I worked on, includes the informations scraped off the fragrantica.com website.
+The dataset which I worked on includes information scraped off fragrantica.com.

 Fragrantica.com is a portal for perfume lovers.
 Is consists of three main segments - a catalogue of perfumes, an independent magazine on this subject and a community - users who comment, disscuse and assess perfumes.